A team of Wild Earth instructors, staff and special out of town guests.

 “The greatest gift I received was learning how to mentor and communicate with others in gratitude and respect.”

 “The mind is not a vessel to be filled, but a fire to be kindled.” — Plutarch

 “I never teach my pupils, I only attempt to provide the conditions in which they can learn.” — Albert Einstein

 “[Kids] don’t remember what you try to teach them.
 They remember what you are.” — Jim Henson

-Deepen your nature connection through hands-on experiences.
-Key areas of learning include nature awareness & naturalist training as well as wilderness living skills & handcrafts.
+Deepen your nature connection and knowledge of place through first-hand experience.
+Key areas of learning include sensory awareness practices and naturalist training.

 Learn the core principles that inform Wild Earth’s pedagogy of ‘invisible teaching’ and gain capacity in the practical “how to”s of wilderness program instruction.